topalovic/byk/README.md

 ## How fast is fast?

-About [7-8x faster](benchmark) than the baseline Ruby implementation on my hardware.
+About [10-40x faster](benchmark) than the baseline Ruby implementation on my hardware, depending on the string's Cyrillic content ratio.
 YMMV of course.

 ## Raison d'être